syrkis/pensim/README.md

 ## Security Note

 This setup uses password authentication for simplicity.
 In a production environment, consider implementing key-based authentication and additional security measures.

-## Contributing

-Contributions to improve the setup or documentation are welcome.
-Please submit a pull request or open an issue for any enhancements.

 ## License